 Minnesota State Law Library Partners with Saint Paul Public Library to Promote Access to Justice

 This article is part of a series that features library strategies for supporting access to civil legal justice.
-OCLC’s WebJunction program and the nonprofit organization Legal Services Corporation (LSC) are partnering to deliver the national training initiative Improving Access to Civil Legal Justice through Public Libraries to library staff.
-View recording from the February webinar, Civil Legal Justice: The Crucial Role of Libraries, to learn more.
+OCLC’s WebJunction program and the nonprofit organization Legal Services Corporation (LSC) are partnered to deliver the national training initiative Improving Access to Civil Legal Justice through Public Libraries to library staff.
+View recording from the webinar, Civil Legal Justice: The Crucial Role of Libraries, to learn more.

 Law libraries can provide people with information, forms, and legal aid references to help them with their legal questions.
 Too often, however, people either don’t know that law libraries exist or may be intimidated to visit them, as law libraries are usually housed in government buildings behind security.
 By contrast, public libraries are central institutions frequented by community members, but public library staff may not have the specialized knowledge to confidently answer patrons’ pressing legal questions.

 The Minnesota State Law Library (MSLL) has partnered with Saint Paul Public Library (SPPL) to create the Legal Reference at the Public Library program.
 This initiative combines the strengths of each—the specialized expertise of the law library with the accessibility of the public library—to connect more people facing legal issues with the help and support they need at their local public library.

 Twice monthly, a law librarian visits an SPPL branch for a three-hour session to meet with patrons, answer questions, and conduct reference interviews.
 “We didn’t want to wait around for people to find us in the law library,” explained Sarah Larsen, MSLL Outreach Librarian.
 “The goal of this program is to meet patrons where they are and where they are comfortable: their local public library.”